Buvaanesh/Heave-Pitch-Control-with-PID-and-MPC/README.txt

 Hello,

-This is a custom project that uses the active vehicle suspension system (AVSS) to minimise the pitch and heave of the vehicle under road disturbances.
+This is a project that uses the active vehicle suspension system (AVSS) to minimise pitch and heave of the vehicle under road disturbances.

-The AVSS plant model has 8 states, 4 inputs and 2 outputs which are heave and pitch ( same order in the output bus).
+The AVSS plant model has 8 states, 4 inputs and 2 outputs which are heave and pitch (same order in the output bus).

 The control systems are PID and MPC for the linearised plant.